ZeMendes17/CD_Distributed_Music_Editor/README.md

 # CD 2023 Project

+Final Project for the Distributed Computing class of 2022/2023.
+It aims to receive a song, divide it into chunks and process them in parallel in order to split the song into the different instruments.
+The user can then make the song with the wanted intruments.

 Grade: 18.25

 Here we have a sample code that loads one mp3 file and splits it